virtual-labs/exp-spatial-diversity-iiith/experiment/theory.md

 \end{aligned}
 $$

-Depending on the strength of the channel vector $\mathbf{h}$ (also called as CSI), different combining techniques select weight vector $\mathbf{w}$ (usually referred  as combiner or beamformer) to exploit spatial diversity effectively.
+Depending on the channel vector $\mathbf{h}$ (also called as CSI), different combining techniques select weight vector $\mathbf{w}$ (usually referred  as combiner or beamformer) to exploit spatial diversity effectively.
 These weights determine how signals from multiple antennas are combined to maximize the received signal quality.

 There are two types of performance gain associated with receiver space diversity: